Meetyou-AI-Lab/CARE-MI/README.md

 Since the human evaluation can be time-consuming and expensive, we explore the usage of judgment models as a proxy for human supervision.
 To this end, we fine-tune judgment models using the data labeled by human annotators as well as generated synthetic data.
 We try four models:

-- `BERT-Large`
+- BERT-Large
-- `GPT-3-350M`
+- GPT-3-350M
-- `GPT-3-6.7B`
+- GPT-3-6.7B
-- `LLaMA-13B-T`
+- LLaMA-13B-T

 For the fine-tuning, for each sample, we concatenate the question, corresponding knowledge, and the model output together and feed them to the model.
 Each sample has a label given by the annotators (for LLM output) or generated (for synthetic data).
-For fine-tuning `GPT-3-350M` and `GPT-3-6.7B`, please check the instruction given by [OpenAI](https://platform.openai.com/docs/guides/fine-tuning).
-For fine-tuning `LLaMA-13-T`, please check [fastchat](https://github.com/lm-sys/FastChat).
+For fine-tuning GPT-3-350M and GPT-3-6.7B, please check the instruction given by [OpenAI](https://platform.openai.com/docs/guides/fine-tuning).
+For fine-tuning LLaMA-13-T, please check [fastchat](https://github.com/lm-sys/FastChat).

 The performance of each judgment model is shown below: